 Synthetic Hair Wigs

-This type of wig is ideal for synthetic wigs since this type of wigs or synthetic hair extensions gives significant environmental risks and synthetic wigs have a shorter life span than a human hair wig, and the wig appears more natural.
+This type of wig is ideal for synthetic wigs since this type of wig or synthetic hair extensions gives significant environmental risks.
+Synthetic wigs have a shorter life span than a human hair wig, and the wig appears more natural.

 In the case of synthetic hair, the color selections are virtually limitless; they can range from natural to abstract, exotic to magnificent.
 You may get blue, black, or even blonde hair.

 They are significantly less expensive than human hair wigs.
-Synthetic wigs may not last as long as human hair wigs, therefore you may find yourself replacing your wig more often if you use synthetic wigs instead of natural human hair extension.
+Synthetic wigs may not last as long as human hair wigs.
+Therefore, you may replace your wig more often using synthetic wigs instead of natural human hair extensions.

 See Related: Best Compostable Mailers